Notes on the Universal Elliptic KZB Equation: The -DR Structure on over

 \subsection{Transcendental version}

-We rederive the formula for the connection in terms of the coordinates $(\xi,\tau)\in \C\times\h$.
+We re-derive the formula for the connection in terms of the coordinates $(\xi,\tau)\in \C\times\h$.
 This will yield some formulas that are useful in computing the algebraic version of the universal elliptic KZB connection.

 As observed above, if $(u,v) = (\xi^4 g_2(\tau),\xi^6 g_3(\tau))$, then $dx/y = \xi^{-1}\w_\tau$.
 Since $\That$ is the class of $dx/y$, we have